Nothing but sincerity as far as the eye can see

 It’s the Great Pumpkin, Charlie Brown is and always will be a distant second place in my book behind A Charlie Brown Christmas.
 This is something of an upset, though: I typically prefer the aesthetics and tone of autumnal decay and spooky season over the seasonal depression and icy bite of midwinter.

 Drawing comparisons between Great Pumpkin and Charlie Brown Christmas is not simply a matter of comparing two consecutive seasonal Peanuts specials, in part because they are not actually consecutive: Charlie Brown All-Stars, the summer tribute featuring a baseball-focused plot, debuted between the two.
 But Great Pumpkin serves, thematically, as a mirror image to Charlie Brown Christmas: this story is about the silliness and shortsightedness of blind faith that cuts against secular celebration, whereas the Christmas special exalted that kind of faith.
 Great Pumpkin is almost a bit of self-rebuke; Linus’s hushed reverence for a supernatural being is deconstructed as, ultimately, a delusion.
 His fundamentalism causes him to miss the joys around him.
-(Though I think it’s worth noting that this story goes out of its way to compare the Great Pumpkin to Santa Claus rather than any religious figure; in that way, it actually matches Charlie Brown Christmas, which rejected the thrill of gift-giving and consumerism.)
+(Though I think it’s worth noting that this story goes out of its way to compare the Great Pumpkin to Santa Claus rather than any religious figure; in that way, it actually matches Charlie Brown Christmas, which rejected Santa and his consumerist ways.)

 The greatest strength of It’s the Great Pumpkin Charlie Brown is its moody animation, most especially the almost heart-rending outdoor settings.
 Nothing moves my soul quite like the inky black skies of Halloween night in this special: It looks the way autumn evenings feel, chilly and infinite.
 The oranges and browns and reds and yellows of falling leaves fill the frame and soothe my sunburnt psyche.